 I’m going to tell you a story.
-It’s a tale of blood and gold, etched into American arcana that has inspired treasure hunters for nearly a hundred and thirty years; the Lost Dutchman’s Mine of Jacob Waltz.
-Hidden amidst the breathtaking but deadly wilderness of the Superstition Mountains, the Dutchman is a siren’s call that’s led more than a few to their deaths.
-It’s a long and twisted tale, built of myth and legend, but if you stick with me, I promise to tell you a secret; the legend is real, and the Dutchman has been found.
+It’s a tale of blood and gold, etched into American arcana, that has inspired treasure hunters for nearly a hundred and thirty years; the Lost Dutchman’s Mine of Jacob Waltz.
+Hidden amidst the breathtaking but deadly wilderness of the Superstition Mountains, the Dutchman is a siren’s call that has led more than a few to their deaths.
+It’s a long and twisted tale, built of myth and legend but, if you stick with me, I promise to tell you a secret: the legend is real, and the Dutchman has been found.

-Personally, I’ve been fascinated with the legend since I was a kid, seeing it covered on shows like In Search of and Unsolved Mysteries.
+Personally, I’ve been fascinated with the legend since I was a kid, seeing it covered on shows like In Search of… and Unsolved Mysteries.
 Since then, I’ve read fifteen or twenty (out of more than a hundred) books written on the subject and taken every opportunity I could to explore the Superstitions.
 I even included it as one of the plot lines in my book, The Yellow Painted Man.
-Now, you could say I’m a bit obsessed, but the truth is I don’t measure up to the real Dutch Hunters.
+Now, you could say I’m a bit obsessed, but the truth is that I don’t measure up to the real Dutch Hunters.
 Compared to the folks who have dedicated their lives to the hunt, I am just a hobbyist.
-I’ve met a few along the way and from them I’ve gained incredible insight and first-hand accounts, which I will share as much as I can.
+I’ve met a few of the serious hunters along the way, gaining incredible insights and first-hand accounts from them.
+I will share as much as I can.

-When broaching the topic of the LDM, one thing needs to be understood from the start, lest we mire ourselves in confusing and contradictory narratives.
-There are countless variations to this story that branch out into entirely different directions.
+When broaching the topic of the Lost Dutchman, one thing needs to be understood from the start, lest we mire ourselves in confusing and contradictory narratives.
+There are countless variations to this story that branch out in entirely different directions.
 Even as I try to present the most plausible and central “facts” of the case, there will always be alternative interpretations.
-I trust you’ll understand as we proceed.
+I trust that you’ll understand as we proceed.

 Let’s begin with Jacob Waltz, the Dutchman.
-Waltz was a German immigrant born around 1810 in the Kingdom of Wurttemberg, Germany.
-The term “Dutchman” comes from a misuse of the word Deutch.
-He came to the Arizona Territory in the mid to late 1860’s prospecting and is thought to have worked for several mining companies.
-Around 1868 he made his way to the Phoenix area and purchased land on the Salt River.
-It is unknown exactly when Waltz discovered his mine, though by the mid 1870’s he began trafficking in rich gold ore.
+Waltz was a German immigrant born around 1810 in the Kingdom of Württemberg, Germany.
+The term “Dutchman” comes from a misuse of the word Deutsch.
+He started prospecting in the Arizona Territory in the mid-to-late-1860s and is thought to have worked for several mining companies.
+Around 1868, he made his way to the Phoenix area and purchased land on the Salt River.
+It is unknown exactly when Waltz discovered his mine, though by the mid-1870s he began trafficking in rich gold ore.

 The exact nature of the Dutchman’s gold is a matter of great speculation.
-One interesting fact is that the geology of the region in which his mine was thought to be was not conducive to supporting gold deposits.
-This opens a rabbit hole of theories as to where it came from, with some making claims that he was “high grading” or stealing his ore from another, known source.
-The relevance being, that perhaps his mine didn’t exist where he said it did or didn’t exist at all.
+One interesting fact is that the geology of the region in which his mine was thought to be not conducive to supporting gold deposits.
+This opens a rabbit hole of theories as to where it came from, with some making claims that he was “high grading,” stealing his ore from another, known source.
+The relevance being that, perhaps, his mine didn’t exist where he said it did or that it didn’t exist at all.
 The gold, however, was real, and there was a lot of it.

 The story begins in earnest in the fall of 1891.
 Devastating floods decimated the Salt River Valley that year, literally washing Waltz’s property away.
-Old Jake was in his 80’s now, but somehow still hearty enough to survive the deluge, riding it out in the branches of a tree.
-By the time the waters receded, Waltz developed a terrible case of pneumonia and was unable to care for himself.
+Old Jake was in his 80s now, but somehow still hearty enough to survive the deluge, riding it out in the branches of a tree.
+After the waters receded, Waltz developed a terrible case of pneumonia and was unable to care for himself.
 He was taken in by one of the few people in Phoenix that he considered a friend, a woman named Julia Thomas, who nursed him to the best of her ability.

-Then came the night of October 13, the point at which our story takes it’s first major fork.
+Then came the night of October 25, the point at which our story takes its first major fork.
 Waltz’s condition begins to deteriorate rapidly, causing Julia to rush out, desperately seeking a doctor.
-Instead she finds two Phoenix locals, Dick Holmes and Gideon Roberts.
-It is unclear why Julia Thomas leaves the men in her home, presumably to watch over Waltz while she continued her search for a doctor.
+Instead, she finds two Phoenix locals, Dick Holmes and Gideon Roberts.
+It is unclear why Julia Thomas leaves the men in her home, presumably it was to watch over Waltz while she continued her search for a doctor.

-Conversely, Thomas claims that over the time Waltz stayed with her, he gave her and Rhinehart the directions to his mine and even helped draw a map.
-Further, the gold under the bed was meant to be hers as payment for her kindness in caring for him.
-The rift would last a lifetime, with future Dutch Hunters often putting their stock in one or the others camp.
+Conversely, Thomas claims that, over the time Waltz stayed with her, he gave her and Rhinehart the directions to his mine and even helped her draw a map.
+Further, the gold under the bed was meant to be hers as a payment for her kindness in caring for him.

-Before we go too far down that feuds path, lets reflect on the facts.
-On the night of October 13, Jacob Waltz died, leaving behind a sizeable amount of mysterious gold ore and a set of curious clues as to its source.
+Before we go too far down that feud’s path, let’s reflect on the facts.
+On the night of October 25, Jacob Waltz died, leaving behind a sizeable amount of mysterious gold ore and a set of curious clues as to its source.
 The gold ore has a continuous chain of provenance and samples of it remain to this day.
-This will prove to be an extremely important detail; more on that later.
+This will prove to be an extremely important detail.
+More on that later.

 Next week, we’ll discuss the first expeditions and making of the legend.